 On DV Lottery Scams

 This is not to say there aren’t DV-related scams on the internet.
 Indeed, there are – and many of them.
-And there will always be scams, whether offline or online, as long as financial transactions exist.
+As a matter of fact, there will always be scams, whether offline or online, as long as financial transactions exist.

-The truth is, many of us, internet users, will only realize that something is a scam when the damage has already been done.
+The truth is, many of us – internet users – will only realize that “something” online is a scam when the damage has already been done.
 If it was so easy to identify scams, probably no-one would ever fall victim to them.
 But that’s far from the reality.
 Even the most cautious of people sometimes fall victim, simply because scams are carefully designed to deceive you.

 I have read articles that outlined (in a numbered list) things that constitute “identities” of DV scam websites.
 And what I saw in those articles was sheer inexperience.
 There is no such thing as “a list of identities” of scam websites.
 Though it is true you have to exercise caution at the highest of levels, let no-one deceive you.
 An experienced scammer would do everything in their power to make their website appear normal, yea appealing.